 - Canvas “RSM Bachelor Exchange”.
 Please enrol for this channel to find fact sheets, including calendar, course and accommodation information, for all partner universities, as well as exchange reports written by your predecessors.
 More importantly, you will also find a list of pre-approved courses.
 Please note that these pre-approved courses do not represent the total offer of a partner university.

 - By giving presentations/information sessions for 1st and 2nd year bachelor students.
 Updates on when and where will be posted on this website and via SIN and Canvas.

-The second presentation (which is different from the 1st) will be offered to you in October 2020, again followed by Q&A sessions, more information and date t.b.a.
+The second presentation (which is different from the 1st) will be offered to you on 12 October 2021, during the Study & Internship Abroad Fair, more detailed information will follow via SIN and Canvas.